Agent Tools

 You can also explicitly map state keys to tool parameters to indicate which keys should be passed to the tool.
 To do so, use the inputs_from_state parameter when configuring the tool.

-inputs_from_state, the tool only receives the inputs you specify.
+When you explicitly map tool inputs using inputs_from_state, the tool only receives the inputs you specify.

-Even if thestate_schemacontains additional keys, the tool won't have access to them unless they're explicitly mapped.
+Even if the state_schema contains additional keys, the tool won't have access to them unless they're explicitly mapped.

 Writing to Agent State